Results 14,161 to 14,180 of 35350

 Already encountered Illithid tough.
 Only one.
 Behind the painting.
 My whole team ganged up on him so it wasn't really a fair fight

 Playing King of Dragon Pass, Dungeon Keeper and Atom Zombie Smasher.
 The first two are excellent; I'm not really deep enough into Atom Zombie Smasher to say whether I like it, but its mechanics are clever.
-The weather is awful here and Wolverhampton Wanderers are losing and probably going to get relegated, so it's a good day for games."Harry uses the One Ring to defeat Magneto and save the Rebellion!"
+The weather is awful here and Wolverhampton Wanderers are losing and probably going to get relegated, so it's a good day for games.

 Made a mistake, should have kept Aerie and ditched Nalia after her quest.